kohkimakimoto/gluaenv/README.md

 CCC=DDD
 ```

-If this function fails, it returns nil, plus a string describing the error.
+If this function fails, it returns `nil`, plus a string describing the error.

 ## Usage